3dct/open_iA-superbuild/README.md

 ### Library build options

 - `ARCHIVE_DIR` - A cache directory for downloaded library archives.
 Set to a directory with existing archives to avoid re-downloading files already present on the local machine / in the local network.
 - `AI_ONNX_USE_CUDA` - Whether to use the CUDA version of the ONNX runtime; if disabled, use DirectML.
-Only available on Windows (on Linux, DirectML is not available) (default: disabled)
+Only available on Windows (on Linux, DirectML is not available).
+Note that CUDA support is currently broken; leave at default value disabled! (default: disabled)
 - `BUILD_TYPE` - The type of build to do (Release, Debug, RelWithDebInfo or MinSizeRel); only available on single-configuration generators (e.g. Unix Makefiles, ninja), not on multi-configuration generators (Visual Studio, XCode) (default: Release)
 - `BUILD_ASTRA` - Whether to build ASTRA in the superbuild (provided that `ENABLE_ASTRA` is enabled).
 If disabled, you need to set `ASTRA_DIR` to an existing ASTRA build (default: enabled)
 - `BUILD_BOOST` - Whether to build BOOST in the superbuild (provided that either `ENABLE_ASTRA` or `ENABLE_VR` is enabled).
 If disabled, you need to either have a boost installation or a boost build available, and you will be required to set `BOOST_DIR` accordingly (default: enabled)